Description

 The guided walkthrough reveals hints one step at a time.

-Understand the vulnerable queryObservationI noticed the challenge is called SQLiLite and involves a login form backed by SQLite with no parameterization, which suggested the server concatenates user input directly into the query string and that a classic tautology injection on the username field would bypass the WHERE clause entirely.The server builds: SELECT * FROM users WHERE username='INPUT' AND password='...' - injecting ' OR 1=1-- makes it always true.Learn more
+ObservationThe challenge is a login form backed by SQLite with no parameterization.
+The server concatenates input straight into the query, so a classic tautology in the username field walks past the WHERE clause entirely.The server builds: SELECT * FROM users WHERE username='INPUT' AND password='...' - injecting ' OR 1=1-- makes it always true.Learn more

 The backend SQL query looks like: